 Trainees' expenses for materials, up to six nights' lodging, lunch and most dinners will be covered.
 Partial support for travel may be available as well.
 Please note that we cannot cover travel from outside the United States.

-The event will take place at UC Berkeley's Alumni House, on the main campus.
+The event will take place on the UC Berkeley campus.
 Hotel accommodations will be a short walk away.
 These locations are attractive, comfortable and allow for ample informal networking opportunities.
 Trainees will be provided lodging in shared double rooms in a local hotel.

 Please visit Applying to the Workshop for detailed information.